PFython/cleverdict/README.md

     >>> y == x
     True

+This even solves the pesky problem of `json.dumps()` converting numeric keys to strings e.g. `{1: "one"}` to `{"1": "one"}`.
+By recording the mappings as part of the JSON, `CleverDict` is able to remember whether your initial key was numeric or a string.
+Niiiiice.

 ## 8. THE AUTO-SAVE FEATURE

-Following the "*batteries included*" philosophy, we've included two common autosave/autodelete options which will save your `CleverDict` data to the recommended 'Settings' folder of whichever Operating System you're using:
+Following the "*batteries included*" philosophy, we've included not one but **two** powerful autosave/autodelete options which, when activated, will save your `CleverDict` data to the recommended 'Settings' folder of whichever Operating System you're using:

 ---

-**BUILT-IN AUTOSAVE #1: DICTIONARY DATA ONLY**
+**AUTOSAVE OPTION #1: DICTIONARY DATA ONLY**

     >>> x = CleverDict({"Patient Name": "Wobbly Joe", "Test Result": "Positive"})